steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 > Again, this article is a little bit on the satire side of things. <br/>
 > Yet, I promise you'll have a different view on your situation at the end of it.

-# Microservices Are Magic.
+# Micro-services Are Magic.
 They Do Solve Real Problems

-Microservices are highly praised nowadays because **they are actually solving very real problems**.
+Micro-services are highly praised nowadays because **they are actually solving very real problems**.

 Those benefits are the following (by order of importance):